yutat23/gpt-cli/README.md

 cargo run -t 60 -m "Hello, gpt-cli!"
 ```

-This command sets the timeout to 60 seconds and sends the message "Hello, GPT-3.5-turbo!" to the chatbot.
+This command sets the timeout to 60 seconds and sends the message "Hello, gpt-cli!" to the chatbot.

 ## Notes